 Students may be asked to verify their application by the Office of Federal Student Aid, their state government or their prospective school.
 It's important to be able to back up FAFSA responses with the appropriate documents.
 Also, if a family's financial situation has substantially changed for the worse since the previous calendar year, documentation can help fuel an appeal with the college financial aid office.

 But with a settled SAR in hand, students should then contact their schools' financial aid administrators to determine how much aid they'll be getting.

-For more information useful to everyone from new parents to college students to nearly empty nesters, visit the links on the next page.
+For more information useful to everyone from new parents to college students to nearly empty nesters, visit the links below.